Sep 16, 2020

 You can also use it to build your brand's uniqueness by finding a market niche that you can fill and establish yourself as an authority in that field.

-To get started, consider doing a research about your topic niche as well as your potential readers and their tastes.
+To get started, consider doing research about your topic niche as well as your potential readers and their tastes.
 Once you know what they like to read and the content types matching their needs, you can start off writing relevant content for them and building your brand.

 4. Leverage user-generated content